klumw/gqmqtt/README.md

 2. Run *sudo apt update* then *sudo apt upgrade*
 3. Follow the [GO installation instructions](https://shores.dev/install-go-language-on-raspberry-pi-3-and-4/)
 4. Run *go build* inside the source folder.
  If everything went well you will get a **gqmqtt** executable in the src folder.
+You can also download a ready to use executable for Raspberry PI OS from [here](https://github.com/klumw/gqmqtt/releases).
 5. Make sure the Geiger Counter device is switched on and that it is connected to your Raspberry Pi via USB.
 Use the supplied USB cable.
 6. In the device settings the option **Third party output** must be switched off.
 Baud rate should be set to the default (115200).
 7. For a quick test start your software with the command *./gqmqtt -v*, this will start the bridge in verbose mode.
 Type *--help* to get an overview of all available command line flags.